 - Proof of sterilization (spaying or neutering), and

-- Each dog over four months old must have a DC license and wear it on a collar at all times.
+- Each dog over four months old must have a District of Columbia license and wear it on a collar at all times.

 - Proof of up-to-date rabies and distemper vaccinations (kittens need distemper shots at eight weeks of age, and a booster every three weeks until they are 12–16 weeks old.
 Their first rabies shot is given at 14–16 weeks, and it is good for one year only.
 After receiving the second rabies shot, a cat must be re-vaccinated at least every three years), and